Garðar Thór Cortes: Personal life

 The Cortes family is one of the less than 5% of Icelanders who have a surname.
 Although Garðar's maternal grandfather was Polish and the family is a mix of Danish, English, Icelandic, Italian, Spanish and Swedish people, they do not know how and where the family name "Cortes" comes from.
-Garðar speaks fluent English, and at home members of his family converse in a mixture of Icelandic and English – often in the same sentence.
+Garðar speaks fluent English, and at home, members of his family converse in a mixture of Icelandic and English – often in the same sentence.

 Garðar loves to watch movies – "everything from slushy romantic comedies to shoot 'em up cop thrillers."

-In 2007, Garðar married his longtime girlfriend Tinna Lind Gunnarsdóttir.
+In 2007, Garðar married Tinna Lind Gunnarsdóttir.
 They had been together since 2000 but then divorced in 2014.

-On 14 February, 2020, Garðar married his girlfriend, Elva.
+On 14 February 2020, Garðar married Elva Dögg Melsteð.